 On the events page, you can follow up on events in your system and get information about the event type and the user who initiated the event.

-If you have a multi-cloud deployment consisting of QlikView or Qlik Sense Enterprise on Windows in combination with Qlik Sense Enterprise SaaS or Qlik Sense Enterprise on Kubernetes, generic links offer an easy way to make on-premise apps available in the cloud.
+If you have a multi-cloud deployment consisting of QlikView or Qlik Sense Enterprise on Windows in combination with Qlik Sense Enterprise SaaS, generic links offer an easy way to make on-premises apps available in the cloud.